Sum 41: 2009–2012: Thacker's official arrival and Screaming Bloody Murder

 "Baby You Don't Wanna Know" was released as the album's second single.
-A music video was also produced for the first single, "Screaming Bloody Murder", but it was left unreleased due to its content and difficulties with the label.
+A music video was also produced for the first single, "Screaming Bloody Murder", but it was left unreleased due to its content and difficulties with executives of the band.

 On August 9, 2011, Sum 41 released the live album Live at the House of Blues, Cleveland 9.15.07 – a live recording of a show that took place on September 15, 2007, in Cleveland, Ohio, while the band was touring its previous album Underclass Hero.
 A week later when the band was touring the US as part of the Vans Warped Tour, they were forced once again to cancel all remaining dates, when Whibley re-injured his back after playing three shows.
 It was announced on the band's official website that they would be postponing indefinitely all upcoming tour dates for 2011 while Whibley underwent treatment.
 In 2011, Sum 41 was nominated for a Grammy Award for Best Hard Rock/Metal Performance for the song "Blood in My Eyes", but lost to the Foo Fighters.

 In February 2012, the band shot a music video for the song "Blood in My Eyes", the third single from the album, with director Michael Maxxis in Los Angeles.
 It was released officially released on September 10, 2012.

 From November to December 2012, the band undertook the Does This Look Infected?
 10th Anniversary Tour, touring the United States to celebrate the album's release in 2002.

 On November 26, 2012, the band members revealed that they were taking a break from touring in 2013 to begin work on a new record.